debasish-barman-0011/My-Portfolio/README.md

 - JavaScript
 - SweetAlert (for enhanced user experience).
 - Google Sheets (as a lightweight database).
+- Firebase (Backend as a Service) with Realtime Database.
 - GitHub and Netlify to host the website online.
 - Google Docs for Project Documentation available at [Link](https://docs.google.com/document/d/1XXdE7z3cXfAjXHu4aYpMZETQcNJC9TXWG49m6F_-LCQ/edit?usp=sharing)